Sleitnick/rbxts-proton/README.md

 That's it.
 The `@Provider()` decorator communicates data about the class to Proton, but does _not_ mutate the given provider at all.
 Proton will create a singleton of the provider once Proton is started.

 ### Extensible
 Providers can have any number of methods or fields added to them.
-Again, they're just plain classes.
+They're just plain classes.
 Add anything to them.

 ```ts
 @Provider()